Mr-Ojii/MotionTracking_MK-II_Plus/README.md

 #### Save EXO
 Auto correct for single sandwiched error result.
 Support CJK filename
+##### Save EXO Options
+- Invert Position : Reverse the position of the tracking result.
 #### Options
 - Quick Blur : Direct blur on AviUtl Window according to tracking result.
 - Easy Privacy : Blur all detected faces(real face only), No tracking is needed.
 Works well on frontal face, poor on profile face.